QuantConnect/Lean.Brokerages.Atreyu/README.md

 9. View the result in the `<projectName>`/live/`<timestamp>` directory.
 Results are stored in real-time in JSON format.
 You can save results to a different directory by providing the --output `<path>` option in step 2.

 If you already have a live environment configured in your [Lean configuration file](https://www.quantconnect.com/docs/v2/lean-cli/initialization/configuration#03-Lean-Configuration), you can skip the interactive wizard by providing the --environment `<value>` option in step 2.
 The value of this option must be the name of an environment which has live-mode set to true.

-### QuantConnect Cloud

-  This plugin is integrated in the QuantConnect Cloud Platform where you can use this integration with a simple visual interface, and harness the QuantConnect Live Data Feed.
-For most users this is substantially cheaper and easier than self-hosting.
-For more information see the [QuantConnect-Atreyu Integration Page](https://www.quantconnect.com/brokerages/atreyu).

 ## Account Types